kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 6) Players who have permissions to edit and configure the main group or departmental groups may not utilise said permissions with ill intent, such as randomly demoting or exiling players.

+7) Players may not attempt to exploit loopholes within the regulations.
+Possible loopholes must be reported to the Founder.

-### Section 2: Code of Conduct
+### Section 2: Employees
 > The following section contains regulations that apply to Company employees, meaning individuals ranked "Intern" or above within the main group.
-> Employees in violation of the CoC will be subject to legislative punishment.
+> Employees in violation of these regulations will be subject to legislative punishment.

 1) **Maturity and Professionalism:**
-* a) All employees must be mature and professional while conducting their duties.
+* a) Employees must display maturity and professionalism whilst conducting their respective duties.
-* b) Employees may not disrupt nor intrude upon each other's duties.
-* c) Employees are not required to utilise grammar in-game unless stated otherwise by individual departmental guidelines.
+* b) Employees are not required to utilise grammar in-game unless instructed otherwise by superiors or individual departmental guidelines.
-* d) Employees may not flood the radio with unnecessary chatter, and must maintain radio silence when instructed.
+* c) Employees may not use the radio for unnecessary chatter, and must maintain radio silence when instructed.

 2) **Duties:**
 * a) Employees may not abandon their duties nor desert their posts when on respective department teams.
 * b) Employees are only considered off-duty when on the "Corvus Technologies" team.
+* c) Employees may not disrupt nor intrude upon each other's duties.

 3) **Impersonation:**
-* a) Employees may not impersonate being a member of a department/division that they are not a member of in actuality
+* a) Employees may not impersonate being a member of a department/division that they are not, in actuality, a member of.
 * b) Employees may not assume authority over others when they do not have the right nor authority to do so.

 4) **Trespassing:**